-Component V Weighted Score Definition Prenatal Care/Childbirth Post-delivery h/ N/A Focuses on the prenatal and post-delivery medical care provided to pregnant inmates.
-Not applicable at men's institutions.
-Diagnostic Services 56.0% Addresses the timeliness of radiology (x-ray) and laboratory services and whether the prison followed up on clinically significant results.
-Access to Health Care Information 56.9% Addresses the prison's effectiveness in filing, storing, and retrieving medical records and medical-related information.
-Outpatient Housing Uni t N/A Determines whether the prison followed department policies and procedures when placing inmates in the outpatient housing unit.
+Component W Veighted Score Definition Prenatal Care/Childbirth Post-delivery / N/A Focuses on the prenatal and post-delivery medical care provided to pregnant inmates.
+This component is not applicable at men's institutions.
+Diagnostic Services 68.1% Addresses the timeliness of radiology (x-ray) and laboratory services and whether the prison followed up on clinically significant results.
+Access to Health Care Information 72.5% Addresses the prison's effectiveness in filing, storing, and retrieving medical records and medical-related information.
+Outpatient Housing Unit N/A Determines whether the prison followed department policies and procedures when placing inmates in the outpatient housing unit.
 This component also evaluates whether the placement provided the inmate with adequate care and whether the physician's plan addressed the placement diagnosis.
-Internal Reviews 72.5% Focuses on the frequency of meetings held by the prison's Quality Management Committee (QMC) and Emergency Medical Response Review Committee (EMRRC) and whether key staff attended the meetings, the number of medical appeals filed, and the prison's death review process.
-Inmate Transfers 100.0% Focuses on inmates pending transfer to determine whether the sending institution documented medication and medical conditions to assist the receiving institution in providing continuity of care.
-Clinic Operations 98.5% Addresses the general operational aspects of the prison's facility clinics.
+Internal Reviews 82.5% Focuses on the activities of the prison's Quality Management Committee (QMC) and Emergency Medical Response Review Committee (EMRRC).
+The component also evaluates the timeliness inmates' medical appeals filed, and the prison's use of inmate death reviews.
+Inmate Transfers 68.4% Focuses on inmates pending transfer to determine whether the sending institution documented medication and medical conditions to assist the receiving institution in providing continuity of care.
+Clinic Operations 100.0% Addresses the general operational aspects of the prison's facility clinics.
 Generally, the questions in this component relate to the overall cleanliness of the clinics, privacy afforded to inmates during nonemergency visits, use of priority ducats (slip of paper the inmate carries for scheduled medical appointments), and availability of health care request forms.
-Preventive Services 36.0% Focuses on inmate cancer screening, tuberculosis evaluation, and influenza immunizations.
-Pharmacy Services 90.0% Addresses whether the prison's pharmacy complies with various operational policies, such as conducting periodic inventory counts, maintaining the currency of medications in its crash carts and after-hours medication supplies, and having valid permits.
+Preventive Services 40.0% Focuses on inmate cancer screening, tuberculosis evaluation, and influenza immunizations.
+Pharmacy Services 93.1% Addresses whether the prison's pharmacy complies with various operational policies, such as conducting periodic inventory counts, maintaining the currency of medications in its crash carts and after-hours medication supplies, and having valid permits.
 In addition, this component also addresses whether the pharmacy has an effective process for screening medication orders for potential adverse reactions/interactions.
-Other Services 100.0% Examines additional areas that are not captured in the other components.
+Other Services 85.0% Examines additional areas that are not captured in the other components.
 The areas evaluated in this component include the prison's provision of therapeutic diets, its handling of inmates who display poor hygiene, and the availability of the current version of the department's Inmate Medical Services Policies and Procedures.
-Inmate Hunger Strikes 78.9% Examines medical staff's monitoring of inmates participating in hunger strikes.
+Inmate Hunger Strikes 81.6% Examines medical staff's monitoring of inmates participating in hunger strikes lasting longer than three days.
 Chemical Agent Contraindications 100.0% Addresses the prison's process of handling inmates who may be predisposed to an adverse outcome from calculated uses of force (cell extractions) involving Oleoresin Capsicum (OC), which is commonly referred to as "pepper spray."
 For example, this might occur if the inmate has asthma.
 Staffing Levels and Training 100.0% Examines the prison's medical staffing levels and training provided.
-Nursing Policy 71.4% Determines whether the prison maintains written policies and procedures for the safe and effective provision of quality nursing care.
+Nursing Policy 88.6% Determines whether the prison maintains written policies and procedures for the safe and effective provision of quality nursing care.
 The questions in this component also determine whether nursing staff review their duty statements and whether supervisors periodically review the work of nurses to ensure they properly follow established nursing protocols.
+Overall Scor re 74.5%